safinal/safinal/README.md

 Currently, my research is focused on Debiasing Image Datasets using Generative Models, addressing critical issues of fairness and reliability in AI systems.

-I’m always open to collaboration and connecting with others in the field.
-Feel free to reach out!
+I’m actively seeking a PhD position where I can continue to grow as a researcher and contribute to impactful, cutting-edge projects.

 📫 **Contact me by:**